 Each caching policy you configure can use one of two cache types: an included shared cache that your applications have access to and an environment cache that you create.

 - Shared cache -- By default, your proxies have access to a shared cache included for environments you create.
 The shared cache works well for basic use cases.

-While you can't configure properties of the cache itself, you can configure policies that access the cache so that they override some cache properties, such as cache entry expiration (time to live).
 You can work with the shared cache only by using caching policies.
 It can't be managed using the management API.
 You can have a caching policy use the shared cache by simply omitting the policy's

 - Environment cache -- When you want to configure cache properties with values you choose, you can create an environment-scoped cache.
 For more about creating a cache, see Creating and editing an environment cache.

 When you create an environment cache, you configure its default properties.
 There is no limit to the number of caches you can create.
 You can have a caching policy use the environment cache by specifying the cache name in the policy's

 The maximum size of each cached object is 512 kb.

 Both the shared and environment caches are built on a two-level system made up of an in-memory level and a persistent level.
 Policies interact with both levels as a combined framework -- the relationship between the levels is managed by the system.